 July 2, 2019: The public comment period for the Vernon recertification application has been extended to 5 pm Eastern time on July 12, 2019.
 All comments must be received by that time to be considered.

+May 7, 2019: The Low Impact Hydropower Institute has received a complete application for Low Impact Recertification of the Vernon Hydroelectric Project.
+LIHI is seeking public comment on this application.
+Specifically, we are interested in knowing whether you think the Project meets the LIHI Low Impact Certification Criteria, as revised in the 2nd Edition Handbook.
+Please review the program and criteria in LIHI’s revised Handbook and then review the Project’s application materials below.
 Comments that are directly tied to specific LIHI criteria (flows, water quality, fish passage, etc.) will be most helpful, but all comments will be considered.
 Comments may be submitted to the Institute by e-mail at firstname.lastname@example.org with “Vernon Project Comments” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Avenue, Suite 6, Lexington, MA 02420.
 Comments must be received on or before 5 pm Eastern time on July 6, 2019 to be considered.
 All comments will be posted to the web site and the applicant will have an opportunity to respond.
 Any response will also be posted.

 May 15, 2016: LIHI received notice that TransCanada Hydro Northeast Inc. was converted to a limited liability company on April 7, 2017, becoming TransCanada Hydro Northeast LLC.
 On April 19, 2017, the name of the company was changed from TransCanada Hydro Northeast LLC to Great River Hydro, LLC.

+October 21, 2016: On September 19, 2016, LIHI announced the Preliminary Decision that the Vernon Station Hydroelectric Project (FERC No. P-1904) satisfies the 2014 LIHI Certification Criteria.
+A 30-day appeal period was open until October 20, 2016, and no requests for appeal were received.
+The Vernon Station Hydroelectric project is now deemed certified by LIHI.
+The effective date for the Vernon Station certification is December 15, 2013 for a five (5) year term, which will expire on December 15 2018.
 This LIHI recertification is taking place in the middle of a very complex set of FERC relicensing proceedings, the outcome of which is not at all clear at this time.
 While the current LIHI certification decision is based on findings that indicate the Vernon facility satisfies the LIHI criteria defined in the applicable, April 2014 version of our Certification Handbook, the environmental conditions in the Connecticut River are dynamic and changing — the full effects of issues such as the shutdown of the Vermont Yankee Nuclear Power Plant, the changing status of Atlantic salmon, American shad, and American eel stocks, etc., will continue to evolve.
 LIHI’s current decision on a new certification covering the period from 2013 to 2018 should not be interpreted as an indication that the Vernon facility’s current effects on the river basin will continue to be satisfactory over the longer-term future.
 The next time that Vernon comes due for recertification, LIHI’s decision will be based either on the new, 2nd Edition Certification Handbook or on subsequent revisions if they occur.
 LIHI strongly encourages the Vernon owner to work with all stakeholders in the basin to reach long-term, sustainable solutions to water management that will produce positive outcomes for both clean energy and the environment.

+September 19, 2016: LIHI Executive Director Michael J. Sale announced a Preliminary Certification Decision that the Vernon Station Hydroelectric Project (FERC No. P-1904) satisfies the 2014 LIHI Certification Criteria and will be issued a new LIHI certification with an expiration date of December 15, 2018.
+This certification decision was made by the LIHI Governing Board’s Technical Committee after a full review of the Application Reviewer’s report, all public comments and additional materials provided by the Applicant.
 Once final, the effective certification date for the Vernon Station Project is December 15, 2013 for a five (5) year term, which will expire on December 15, 2018.
 As provided for in Section 4.2.5 of the LIHI 2nd Edition Handbook, the Preliminary Certification Decision to certify, along with the Application Reviewer’s report will be posted on the Institute’s Web page for 30 days.
 The Application Reviewer Report and all the application materials are available at the bottom of the page.
 Individuals or organizations that commented on the initial Application Package (“Commenter”) may submit a letter to the Executive Director requesting an appeal within the 30-day period beginning on September 19, 2016, and closing on October 18, 2016.
 The appeal request must state specific reasons why the hydropower facility should have failed one or more criteria.
 If an individual or organization did not comment on the initial Application Package, they may not file an appeal.

 January 27, 2014: The Low Impact Hydropower Institute has received an application from TransCanada for a second term of certification of the Vernon Station Hydroelectric Project.
 The 2013 application was received on December 5th, but due to administrative backlog, the certificate has been granted a three month extension beyond the date of December 15th.
 The application materials can be found in the “Files” section below.